blancaley/headless-CMS-strapi/README.md

-# BookDucks App
+# Library App – CMS
-A web app for a community library to borrow and exchange books and audiobooks.
+A web app using a CMS (Content Management System) for a community library to borrow and exchange books and audiobooks.
-The project was focused on using headless CMS (Backend-only CMS that acts primarily as a content repository; the content is accessible by API endpoints.)
+The project was focused on using headless CMS (backend-only CMS that acts primarily as a content repository; the content is accessible by API endpoints.)

 # Technologies and Tools
 * Headless CMS (Strapi)